 • Trading is carried out daily from Sunday till Thursday every week.

-• Trading is not carried out on: weekends (Friday and Saturday), official holidays, and the last working day at the end of the fiscal year.
+• Trading is not carried out on: weekends (Friday and Saturday), official holidays.

 • Scheduled trading session is to be cancelled if the ratio of member firms technically unable to connect and to trade is (35%) or more of the total number of member firms.

-At present, the minimum limit of the number of shares allowed for trading (buy – sell) at the PEX is one (1) share for all traded shares.
+The minimum limit of the number of shares and bonds allowed for trading (buy/sell) at PEX is one (1) share for all traded shares and bonds.

 Al Quds Index